 - You may discover other financing options that are a better fit for both you and your company’s future.

-And if you decide to take outside financing down the road?
+And if you decide to take on professional investors down the road?
 You will have built:

 - A track record

 - An invaluable network